Readix/domagic/README.md

 ### How to use
 1) Run `npm install` (install npm and load all necessary dependencies)
 2) Run `npm run ngrok`
-3) Edit `src/config.js`:
+3) Edit `src/config.json`:
+    - Set the username and password for database access:
+        - db_user
+        - db_pass
-    - Set BASE_URL from ngrok with https protocol extension
+    - Set the app url from ngrok with https protocol extension
-    - Set CLIENT_ID from the App settings
-    - Set CLIENT_SECRET from the App settings
+        - base_url
 4) Run in another terminal:

-`npm run init`
+`npm run init -- plugin_name=sliderman client_id=CLIENT_ID client_secret=CLIENT_SECRET`

+where CLIENT_ID and CLIENT_SECRET from the app settings

 `npm run start`